 A bit of earlier digital citizenship history: It has been 16 years since “cybercitizenship” first hit my radar screen.
 That was when two visionary professors in Florida, Michael Berson, a professor of social science education, and early childhood education professor Ilene Berson, very early subscribers of NetFamilyNews.org, brought to my attention a paper they co-authored: “Developing Thoughtful Cybercitizens.”
 I had written about “e-citizenship” two years before, in 2002, but that was about a Pew Internet study’s findings on the percentage of adult citizens who accessed Web-based government services, so I think it’s quite possible Profs.
 Berson were the first to use “citizenship” in reference to both children and the Internet (four years later, in 2006, school district technology director Michael Ribble’s PhD dissertation, “Implementing Digital Citizenship in Schools” was published (as mentioned in the “Youth and Digital Citizenship+ (Plus)” report under “Exploring the Early Landscape…”).
 The latest published work, by Ilene Berson, Michael Berson and Colette Gray, would likely be of interest to anyone who has read this post.
 Published last year: Participatory Methodologies to Elevate Children’s Voice and Agency.
 Clearly, they have been thinking about the youth voice, participation and civic engagement parts of digital citizenship all along.
 In 2010, a national task force I co-chaired, the Online Safety & Technology Working Group, formed by the federal law “Protecting Children in the 21st Century Act,” delivered our report to Congress calling for instruction in digital citizenship and media literacy in schools nationwide, but I’m not sure we can claim responsibility for schools’ (gradual) uptake.

-Back to the present: Ten years later, “digital” seems more of an education imperative than ever, but “citizenship” quite off the radar.
+Back to the present: Ten years later, the “digital” part seems more of an education imperative than ever, but traditional youth citizenship quite off the radar (researchers at the University of New Hampshire looked at that part of the definition in a 2015 paper I linked to here).
 We’re triaging.
 Schools everywhere have been forced either to close or to bring classes online, with the focus painfully now almost exclusively on equity of access, technical hurdles and security – when not on physical and mental health and food security.